 The falls cascades down a 210 meters path of lava formed by prehistoric eruptions of Mt.
 Nantai.
 Near the base of the falls, a rock which looks like a dragon's head divides the water stream into two, hence the name Ryuzu (Dragon-head).

 This enormous 400 hectare marshland is rich in various species of alpine flora.
 The high season is from June to September.

 In Odashirogahara, a part of the plateau, there is a large, white birch tree (Shirakaba) standing alone, famously known as "Noble Lady".
 She is a popular target for many photographers.

 Hikers come to Senjogahara from spring through fall.
-There is no rainy season here due to the high altitude.
 It becomes a cross-country skiing area in winter.

 There are various courses for both beginners and experts.
 Kotoku is the starting point for many mountain promenades.

 Yutakki Falls is situated on the south side of Lake Yunoko, 70 meters in height and 25 meters wide.
 From the observatory at the foot of the falls you can enjoy its whole powerful view.